rixx/books.rixx.de/data/reviews/antoine-de-saint-exupery/flight-to-arras/index.md

 As always, it's disconcerting to read things written in the midst of a big event, particularly while the end is still uncertain.
 In 1942, things looked terrible for France, and I'm awed reading about it.

+I'm not sure why I keep trusting English translations.
 The translation uses the word "holocaust" in some places, and I'm not sure how well-chosen it is, given the publication date. "Ça sauve- rait notre mission d’être sacrifiée, une panne de laryngophone" is translated as "A speaking tube out of order would preserve us from the holocaust." (and another similar case), or "Nous nous sommes jetés dans l’incendie." as "[We] flung ourselves into the holocaust.".
 The translation is also off-by-two-chapters for some reason, but my French isn't good enough to figure out what happened there.

 Lastly: when he talks about the absurdity of war, the missing material, the gears that refuse to mesh, the sheer scope of astonished terror, he reminds me of Vonnegut: "After nine months of war we had still not succeeded in persuading the